Computer Science

 Year 7

-Autumn 1: Google Suite
+Autumn 1: Working with Google Workspace

-Summer 1: Computer Crime and Cyber Security
+Autumn 2: Computer Crime and Cyber Security

-Autumn 1: Computer Systems
+Spring 1: Computer Systems

 Spring 2: AI and Machine Learning